The Bologna process

 - Increased mobility.
 Obstacles to the effective exercise of free movement will be removed in order to effect essential increases in the mobility of students, teachers, researchers and administrative staff.

 - Promotion of European co-operation in quality assurance with a view to developing comparable criteria and methodologies.
-The European Network of Quality Assurance in Higher Education plays a key role in this.
+The European Association for Quality Assurance in Higher Education (ENQA) plays a key role in this.

 - Promotion of the European dimension in higher education.
 Closer international cooperation and networks; language and cultural education.